kr3v/haskell-gtd-nl/doc.md

 9   |   - if there's no resolution cache, try building it dynamically?
     |   - Cabal support:
     |     - 'global' Cabal language directives
-    |   - drop cache on file save should drop only dependencies and itself (i.e. saving a file from executable/tests should not drop the cache for the library)
-    |   - support for tests/benchmarks
 		| - undecided:
 		|   - consider supporting projects where:
 		|     - there's no `.cabal` file => base only?